• Skip to primary navigation

 Tisanes (herbal teas) can be used for various medicinal purposes such as relaxation, aid with stomach/digestion issues, and strengthening the immune system.

 Consuming medicinal herbs in tea form can be a delicious way of supporting your health naturally.
-Depending on your current health concern, you can quickly and easily brew your very own personalized medicine.
+Depending on your current health concern, you can quickly and easily brew your very own personalised medicine.

-Below is a list of 12 fresh herbs for your consideration to use in your herbal tea recipe.
+Below is a list of 12 fresh herbs for your consideration.

 Lemon Balm